-This course follows the university's honesty policy regarding cheating, plagiarism, etc.

-Many students are unaware of the seriousness of violating academic ethics.
-PLAGIARISM, WHETHER okay in academia.
+This course follows the university's honesty policy regarding cheating, plagiarism, etc. Many students are unaware of the seriousness of violating academic ethics.
+PLAGIARISM, WHETHER INTENTIONAL OR UNINTENTIONAL, IS A SERIOUS AND POTENTIALLY CAREER-ENDING FORM OF ACADEMIC MISCONDUCT.
+Copying and pasting from external sources without attribution is never okay in academia.
 Direct quotes are not commonly used in science writing; paraphrases accompanied by a proper in-text citation should be used instead.
 Inappropriate use of direct quotes in this class will result in a loss of credit.